xyOz-dev/Roo-Code-Docs/docs/features/custom-instructions.md

 #### Workspace-Wide Instructions

-Workspace-wide instructions are defined through rule files in your workspace root, primarily using `.clinerules`.
-Additional support for `.cursorrules` and `.windsurfrules` is available for editor compatibility.
+Workspace-wide instructions can be defined in a `.roorules` file in your workspace root.

 #### Mode-Specific Instructions